College Governors

 Contact Us

-The Chair of Governors, Kim West, can be contacted via the college office on 01793 481493.
+The Chair of Governors can be contacted via the college office on 01793 481493.
 Written correspondence for the Chair, marked private and confidential, can be forwarded via the College Office.

 Brunel Education Board - Chair of Trustees